deusExMac/WebScraper/README.md

      * EVAL: Truth value is the result of a logical expression referencing preconditions in ``rulePreconditions``.
 Any valid logical operator can be used in constructing logical expressions.
 E.g.   pc1 OR pc2 AND NOT pc3
    * ``rulePreconditionExpression`` string.
 Must represent a logical expression referencing preconditions by their name.
 Keeps the logical expression that must be evaluated when ``rulePreconditionType`` has value EVAL.

    * ``rulePreconditions`` list of json object literals representing one or more preconditions.
 Preconditons specify conditions the entire page must hold before applying the rule.
 Depending on the ``rulePreconditionType``,  if page preconditions hold (i.e. return True) rule is applied; if they do not hold (i.e. return False), rule is not applied and an empty value for the rule is returned.
+Currently preconditions check only the text of elements.
 Preconditions are json object literals with the following fields:
        * ``ecName`` String.
 Name of precondition.
 Precondition names must be unique.
 Precondition names are not required except when preconditionss must be referenced in EVAL expressions.
        * ``ecCSSSelector`` string.
 CSS selector.
 Specifies the element whose text that is to be checked.
 Currently page preconditions can only check the text of html elements.
        * ``ecTextCondition`` string.
 Regular expression.
 The regular expression the text of element specifid in ``ecCSSSelector`` must match.
 If matched, precondition returns True, if not precondition returns False.

    * ``ruleCSSSelector`` String.
 CSS selector.
 The actual CSS selector extracting the rule's data from the page.
 Must have a value as this is the central extraction specification defining the rule.
 If empty, nothing is extracted.
 Defaults to empty string.
 Extracted data maybe one string value or a list of string values.

-ruleTargetAttribute
+   * ``ruleTargetAttribute`` String.
+Attribute name | text.
+Specifies which attribute's value of the extracted element specified by ``ruleCSSSelector`` to return as the extracted data.
+If value is text, the text of the elements specified by ``ruleCSSSelector`` is returned as extracted value.
+   * ``ruleMatchPreconditions`` list of json object literals.
+Specifies the conditions the extracted data by ``ruleCSSSelector`` must meet.
+Elements that do not match these conditions are removed from the result. conditions have exactly the same fields are the preconditions presented in the preconditions field:
+     * ``ecName`` String.
+Name of precondition.
+Precondition names must be unique.
+Precondition names are not required except when preconditionss must be referenced in EVAL expressions.
+     * ``ecCSSSelector`` string.
+CSS selector.
+Specifies the element whose text that is to be checked.
+Currently page preconditions can only check the text of html elements.
+     * ``ecTextCondition`` string.
+Regular expression.
+The regular expression the text of element specifid in ``ecCSSSelector`` must match.
+If matched, precondition returns True, if not precondition returns False.